vaidasmaciulis/drinkwater/README.md

 # drinkwater
 https://steamcommunity.com/sharedfiles/filedetails/?id=2547246713

+UPDATE 7/27/2021:

+- Drink Water should work in multiplayer now (Thanks Imperator for some tips!)

 UPDATE 7/25/2021:

 - Tired of just drinking?
 Add some food to your diet!
 Food stat and some tasty chips are added.